mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/PrimaryKeyedTables.md

 ```

 The `id` is not necessary to provide because it is optional.
 This allows you to insert rows into
 your database without specifying the id.
-The library comes with many APIs that specifically work
+The library comes with a special
-with drafts from primary keyed tables:
+``PrimaryKeyedTable/insert(or:_:onConflict:)`` method that allows you to insert a row
+into the database by providing only a draft:

 ```swift
 Reminder.insert(Reminder.Draft(title: "Get groceries"))